-The prestigious historian and author of The Mis-Education of the Negro, Dr. Carter G. Woodson originally conceived Black History Month, also known as African American History Month, in 1929 in an effort to acknowledge and honor the contributions made by people of African descent to the history of the United States of America.
+The prestigious historian and author of The Mis-Education of the Negro, prescription Dr. Carter G. Woodson originally conceived Black History Month, there also known as African American History Month, price in 1929 in an effort to acknowledge and honor the contributions made by people of African descent to the history of the United States of America.
 It was originally called Negro History Week.
 The 2nd week of February was chosen because it coincided with the birthdays of Frederick Douglas and Abraham Lincoln.
 The problem is centered on the notion that the historic contributions of Black people in America have been intentionally excluded from the nation’s history lessons both formally and informally.
 The evolution of the commemorative directive from week to month and Negro to Black and Black to African American opens up another conundrum all together.

 The systemic exclusion of historic perspectives, critical discourse, and interrogation of the history of the United States from marginalized voices beyond those of the dominant culture is in stark contradiction to the platitudes of freedoms on which this nation was founded.
 Whereas in higher education, college courses in departments of Ethnic Studies, Political Science, Gender and Sexuality, Women’s Studies, History and of course African American Studies embrace voices of distinction and dissent that challenge long held beliefs and perspectives of history and political discourse that support systemic racism and institutional bias, most primary and secondary educational institutions tend to support and teach history in the way it has always been taught with an occasional pause to celebrate Black History Month or the Martin Luther King, Jr. holiday.